SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Supported Browsers
 ^^^^^^^^^^^^^^^^^^

 The ``robot`` task supports both Chrome and Firefox browsers, and the "headless" variations of these browsers, ``headlesschrome`` and ``headlessfirefox``.
-Using the headless version, browser tests will run without opening a browser window on the display.
-The tests still use a browser, but you can't see it while the test is running.
-This is most useful when running a test on a CI server such as MetaCI where there isn't a physical display connected to the server.
+With the headless version, browser tests run without opening a browser window on the display.
+The tests still use a browser, but you can't see it while the test runs.
+This variation is most useful when you run a test on a CI server such as MetaCI where there isn't a physical display connected to the server.

 The headless versions of the browsers are specified by prepending "headless" to the browser name.
-For example, the command line option to specify the headless version of chrome would be ``--var BROWSER:headlesschrome``.
+For example, the command line option to specify the headless version of chrome is ``--var BROWSER:headlesschrome``.

 .. tip::
-    When running in headless mode, you can still capture screenshots of the browser window.
-The ``Capture Page Screenshot`` keyword becomes an indispensable tool when trying to debug tests that failed in headless mode.
+    When you run a test in headless mode, you can still capture screenshots of the browser window.
+The ``Capture Page Screenshot`` keyword becomes an indispensable tool when debugging tests that failed in headless mode.

 Combine API Keywords and Browser Tests
 --------------------------------------

-In robot, API and browser keywords can be used together, which gives the user options for building more elaborate acceptance tests.
+In robot, API and browser keywords can be used together, which gives the user options to build more elaborate acceptance tests.

-Let's build upon the original ``create_contact.robot`` test that integrates all the previous configurations covered in this document.
-To follow along, replace the code in the ``create_contact.robot`` test case in the ``robot/<ProjectName>/tests`` folder of your project's repository with this.
+Let's build upon the original ``create_contact.robot`` test to integrates all the previous configurations covered in this document.
+Replace the entirety of the ``create_contact.robot`` test case in the ``robot/<ProjectName>/tests`` folder of your project's repository with this code.

 .. code-block:: robotframework